EnviroDIY/LearnEnviroDIY/_episodes/10-SimpleLoggingSketch.md

 >  - [simple_logging_LearnEnviroDIY.ino](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/simple_logging_LearnEnviroDIY)
 {: .solution}

-In our next few episodes, we will get learn to set up the EnviroDIY/Monitor My Watershed data portal to receive your data.
+In our next few episodes, we will set up the EnviroDIY/Monitor My Watershed data portal to receive your data.
 Then we will use a sketch that expands the format of *simple_logging.ino* to send data to the portal.

 {% include links.md %}